qiskit-community/qiskit-experiments/docs/guides/t2hahn_characterization.rst

     # set the desired delays
     conversion_factor = 1e-6

-    # The delays aren't equally spaced due the behavior of exponential decay curve where the change in the result
+    # The delays aren't equally spaced due the behavior of the exponential
-    # in earlier times is larger than later times.
-In addition, since the total delay is 'delay * 2 * num_of_echoes',
+    # decay curve where the change in the result during earlier times is
+    # larger than later times.
+In addition, since the total delay is
-    # the construction of the delays for each experiment will be different, such that their total length will be the same.
+    # 'delay * 2 * num_of_echoes', the construction of the delays for
+    # each experiment will be different such that their total length
+    # will be the same.

     # Delays for Hahn Echo Experiment with 0 echoes
     delays2 = np.append(